-Board of Directors Bay Haven Charter Academy, Inc. Panama City, Florida
+To the Board of Directors Bay Haven Charter Academy, Inc. Panama City, Florida

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, the aggregate discretely presented component unit, and the major fund of North Bay Haven Charter Middle School (School), as of and for the year ended June 30, 2020, and the related notes to financial statements, which collectively comprise the School's basic financial statements and have issued our report thereon dated October 30, 2020.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities and the major fund of Bay Haven Charter Academy Elementary School (School), as of and for the year ended June 30, 2021, and the related notes to financial statements, which collectively comprise the School's basic financial statements and have issued our report thereon dated November 29, 2021.